tacman/mailtrap/sfcasts/webhook-demo.md

-# Demoing our Webhook & Remote Event Setup
+# Demoing our Webhook via a Wormhole

 Time to test-drive the Mailtrap webhook!